Chiwetell Ejiofor as Bishop Carlton Pearson in “Come Sunday”

 It’s not about punishment for sin.
 It’s about the punishment that sin brings all on its own.
 Adultery will ruin your life.
 Anger, hate or an ethic of revenge will waste and eat up your life.
 Greed and envy will strangle your life and destroy your soul.
 Jesus came teaching in order to save us from sin and its consequences.
 In so doing he demonstrates God’s love towards us.
 He doesn’t want to see us wasted and on the scrap heap of life.
 He came to save us from all those things that can take a human life to that awful, unhappy place.

-Beyond the ruination of your life – if that were not problem enough – what are the spiritual implications of sin, that would make God so concerned for us?
-Let me suggest on the basis of what the NT reveals, if your life is defined by hate it is, one could say, mathematically impossible for you to live in God.
+Beyond the ruination of your material life – if that were not problem enough – what are the spiritual implications of sin, that would make God so concerned for us?
+Let me suggest on the basis of what the NT reveals, if your life is fueled by hate it is, one could say, mathematically impossible for you to live in God.
 In him there is no darkness at all.
-(I Jn 1:5) If your life is defined by anger or hatred, that life cannot participate in the goodness of God – until and unless that sin is taken away.
+(I Jn 1:5) If your life is driven by anger or hatred, that life cannot participate in the goodness of God – until and unless that sin is taken away.
 This is the perspective that fills the first letter of John, for instance.

 Consider the NT’s imagery and language of exclusion from God, of separation from God, of being disintegrated (to render the NT word very closely) to describe what happens when we have built our lives with rubbish and our lives come to be judged.
 These texts are scattered through the NT letters, issuing inescapable and sobering warnings concerning eternal destinies.
 They cannot be easily dismissed.
 Jesus’ own words represent what he clearly intended to be a grave warning about consequences.
 Gehenna was, in Jesus’ teaching, a fate to be avoided at every possible cost.
 (Mt 18:7-9, Jn 13:22-30, I Cor 3:12-15, II Thess 1:9)

 Augustine was the first theologian to attempt to argue for ECT from the Bible.
 But it was not how the Apostolic Fathers read the Bible.
-Origen, Irenaeus, and Athanasias, whose teachings are foundational to some of our most fundamental concepts in Christianity, were not proponents of ECT.
+Origen, Irenaeus, and Athanasius, whose teachings are foundational to some of our most fundamental concepts in Christianity, were not proponents of ECT.
 Significantly ECT is not the teaching of the undivided church.
 It is a narrow doctrinal strand whose rejection puts you in some pretty important company!
 But more importantly ECT is not grounded in a careful reading of Scripture – as was emphasized for me by a twenty year correspondence with a committed exponent of the doctrine.

 Back in the 90’s I entered into a correspondence with the renowned preacher R.T.Kendall.
 RT is a strong proponent of the traditional church doctrine of ECT.
 I wrote to ask where he found support in the NT for this doctrine.
 By my reading, a large number of texts speak in the terms I’ve outlined above – if taken on their plain reading.